Jessica Fulton

 About Jessica

-Jessica Fulton is the interim president and vice president of Policy at the Joint Center for Political and Economic Studies.
+Jessica Fulton is a Senior Fellow at the Joint Center for Political and Economic Studies.
 An expert on issues at the intersection of race and economic policy, Jessica’s work focuses on identifying and promoting policies to advance the socioeconomic status of the Black community.
-In her current role, she oversees the Joint Center’s research and policy team and leads Economic Policy research.

 Before joining the Joint Center, she served as external relations director at the Washington Center for Equitable Growth, where she worked with scholars to advance policymaker understanding of the connection between economic inequality and economic growth.
 She has also held local research and advocacy positions at the DC Fiscal Policy Institute and the Chicago Urban League.